elibroftw/blog.elijahlopez.ca/content/posts/canada.md

 My first order of business is fixing the electoral system on all levels of government.
 By making a system more democratic, parties are forced to collaborate in order to get work done.
 I want to set the example for what democracy looks like and all countries should look at Canada as being the most innovative and progressive in terms of democracy and fundamental human rights.

-As mentioned before, we will use the [Represenative Proportional Voting](/posts/representative-proportional-voting).
+As mentioned before, we will use the [Representative Proportional Voting](/posts/representative-proportional-voting).
 A recap: MP and MPPs still exist, but are chosen based upon party confidence in each riding, and not winning the riding (independents are the exception).

 ### Improving Disability Benefits